sixtusagbo/vitrine/README.md

 ## Acknowledgements

 My gratitude goes to [ALX Africa](https://alxafrica.com), both staff and students.
-I also thank [GitHub](https://github.com) for making the Students Pack available to us.
+I also thank [GitHub](https://github.com) for making the Students Pack available.
 If I start mentioning people here, I could fill up a README with names of people.
-Generally, I give glory to almighty God for all his goodness and mercies in my life and his guidance throughout.
+Generally, I give glory to almighty God for his goodness and mercies in my life and his guidance on this project.

 ## License